 School Bus Accident: This is the most common of bus accidents each year.
 According to statistics from the National Highway Traffic Safety Administration (NHTSA), there were 1,236 fatal school transportation related crashes from 2001 to 2010.

-If you or a loved one have been involved in a bus accident, you need to call the Ft.
-Lauderdale bus accident lawyers at MADALON LAW for a free consultation and start getting answers to your questions today.
+If you or a loved one have been involved in a bus accident, you need to call the Miami-Dade, Broward and Palm Beach bus accident lawyers at MADALON LAW for a free consultation and start getting answers to your questions today.